revell-logo

 Identifying Birds by Flight Speed and Pattern

-Wingbeat patterns provide additional information.
-Continuous, rapid wingbeats suggest small birds like swallows or swifts.
-Slow, powerful flaps indicate large birds like eagles or herons.
+Wingbeat patterns reveal additional information.
+Rapid, continuous flaps indicate small species like swallows or swifts.
+Slow, powerful strokes characterize eagles and herons.
 Soaring birds with occasional wing adjustments include hawks, vultures, and albatrosses.

 Frequently Asked Questions